Dynamic Workflows: Destination Schema is Derived from a Schema Feature

 fme_schema_handling = ‘schema_only’

 This attribute tells the writer to use that feature as a schema and then remove it from the output.
-This can be an issue if you do any merging of data and schema in the workspace, as the data merged with this schema feature would be dropped when written.
+This can be an issue if you merge data and schema in the workspace, as the merged data with this schema feature would be dropped when written.
 For instance, if you merge a schema feature so it gets added to all the features in the workspace.

-To ensure this doesn’t occur, remove the fme_schema_handling attribute entirely so the first merged data feature is not dropped by the Writer.
+To ensure this doesn’t occur, remove the fme_schema_handling attribute entirely so the Writer doesn't drop the first merged data feature.

 Additional Resources